 The Max Planck Institute of Molecular Physiology seeks to fill:

-There is an exciting immediate Postdoctoral position in the group of Sebastian Tacke in the Department of Structural Biochemistry (Director: Stefan Raunser) at the Max Planck Institute of Molecular Physiology in Dortmund, Germany.
+There are exciting immediate Postdoctoral positions in the lab of Stefan Raunser in the Department of Structural Biochemistry at the Max Planck Institute for Molecular Physiology in Dortmund, Germany.
 This is a unique opportunity to become a part of a world-renowned research institute with a diverse faculty with backgrounds in chemistry, biology and physics, and to perform interdisciplinary science in a lively and supportive environment!

-The ideal candidate should hold an excellent PhD in structural biology, biophysics, physics or in an equivalent area with previous experience hardware design or cryo-ET.
+Ideal candidates should hold an excellent PhD in structural biology, biophysics, physics or in an equivalent area with previous experience in single particle cryo-EM or cryo-ET.

 Strong written and oral communication skills in English are required.